Share

 On the other hand, capital proceeds are what you receive from selling an asset.
 Proceeds are generally received as money, but if you may receive non-monetary compensation, the ATO also outlines how to calculate the value of your capital proceeds.

 Once you have calculated your capital gain, it is then added to your assessable income and taxed at the marginal tax rate.
 If the shares have been held for more than 12 months, you may be eligible for the capital gains tax discount – the capital gain is discounted at a rate of 50%, and only that part is added to your assessable income.
-Do note however that the CGT discount only applies to Australian residents for tax purposes and not for foreign or temporary resident individuals.
+Do note, however, that the CGT discount only applies to Australian residents for tax purposes and not to foreign or temporary resident individuals.

 We also discuss below what happens if you end up with a capital loss rather than a capital gain.